-Where ground disturbing activities occur in native soils, or there is no evidence of extensive past ground disturbances, a qualified archaeologist will monitor ground- disturbing activities.
+Where ground-disturbing activities occur in native soils, or there is no evidence of extensive past ground disturbances, a qualified archaeologist will monitor ground-disturbing activities.
 If evidence of any historic-era subsurface archaeological features or deposits are discovered during construction-related earth-moving activities (e.g., ceramic shard, trash scatters), all ground-disturbing activity in the area of the discovery shall be halted until a qualified archaeologist can access the significance of the find.
 If after evaluation, a resource is considered significant, all preservation options shall be considered as required by CEQA, including possible data recovery, mapping, capping, or avoidance of the resource.
 If artifacts are recovered from significant historic archaeological resources, they shall be housed at a qualified curation facility.
 The results of the identification, evaluation, and/or data recovery program for any unanticipated discoveries shall be presented in a professional-quality report that details all methods and findings, evaluates the nature and significance of the resources, analyzes and interprets the results, and distributes this information to the public.

-Finding: Implementation of Mitigation Measure 4.3-1, which has been required, will reduce the potential impacts to historic archaeological resources to a less-than-significant level.
-Specifically, Mitigation Measure 4.3-1 will require construction monitoring and, in the case of a discovery, preservation options (including data recovery, mapping, capping, or avoidance) and proper curation if significant artifacts are recovered.
+Finding: Implementation of Mitigation Measure 4.3-1, which has been required, will reduce potential impacts to significant historic archaeological resources to less-than-significant levels.
+Specifically, this mitigation measure requires construction monitoring and, in the case of a discovery, preservation options (including data recovery, mapping, capping, or avoidance) and proper curation if significant artifacts are recovered.
 DGS, therefore, finds that changes or alterations have been required in, or incorporated into, the project that avoid or substantially lessen the significant environmental impact identified in the Final EIR.
-(Draft EIR page 4.3-20 and 4.3-21)
+(Draft EIR pages 4.3-18 and 4.3-19)

-Impact 4.3-2: Potential for Impacts on Significant Prehistoric Archaeological and Tribal Cultural Resources
+Impact 4.3-2: Potential for Impacts on Significant Prehistoric Archeological Resources and Tribal Cultural Resources